-State Approved Menu of "Second" Indicators Effective for the 2003-2004 Academic Year

-Note: LEAs made their selection again in 2005-2006.
+State Approved Menu of "Second" Indicators Effective for the 2007-2008 Academic Year Note: LEAs made their selection again in 2007-2008.
 It will remain in place for at least 3 years.
 Indicator Grade Level Standard Attendance Rate 3-8, High 9-11 High 9, 9-10 K-only Schools, school districts, subgroups using the safe harbor method, and the State as a whole must have no more than 15% of students absent more than 15 days in one school year or show progress from the preceding year.
-Middle Grades Writing Assessment (MGWA) 8 Beginning school year 2003-04, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 80% on the MGWA or show progress from the preceding year.
+Middle Grades Writing Assessment (MGWA) 8 Beginning school year 2007-08, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 80% on the MGWA or show progress from the preceding year.
 This indicator was not available for the 2004-2005 school year, 2005-2006 or 2006-2007.
-Science CRCT 3-8 Beginning with school year 2003-04, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 80% meeting or exceeding standards in Science or show progress from the preceding year.
-(Progress for 2003-04 will compare 2003-04 data with available 2001-02 data.)
-Social Studies CRCT 3-8 Beginning with school year 2003-04, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 80% meeting or exceeding standards in Social Studies or show progress from the preceding year.
-(Progress for 2003-04 will compare 2003-04 data with available 2001-02 data.)
-Percent Exceeding Reading CRCT Standards 1-8 Beginning with school year 2003-04, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 35% exceeding standards in Reading or show progress from the preceding year.
-Percent Exceeding English/Language Arts CRCT Standards 1-8 Beginning with school year 2003-04, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 15% exceeding standards in English/Language Arts or show progress from the preceding year.
-Percent Exceeding Math CRCT Standards 1-8 Beginning with school year 2003-04, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 15% exceeding standards in Math or show progress from the preceding year.
-Percent Exceeding Science CRCT Standards 3-8 Beginning with school year 2003-04, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 15% exceeding standards in Science or show progress from the preceding year.
-(Progress for 2003-04 will compare 2003-04 data with available 2001-02 data.)
-Percent Exceeding Social Studies CRCT Standards 3-8 Beginning with school year 2003-04, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 15% exceeding standards in Social Studies or show progress from the preceding year.
-(Progress for 2003-04 will compare 2003-04 data with available 2001-02 data.)
+Science CRCT 3-8 Beginning with school year 2007-08, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 80% meeting or exceeding standards in Science or show progress from the preceding year.
+Social Studies CRCT 3-8 Beginning with school year 2007-08, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 80% meeting or exceeding standards in Social Studies or show progress from the preceding year.
+Percent Exceeding Reading CRCT Standards 1-8 Beginning with school year 2007-08, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 35% exceeding standards in Reading or show progress from the preceding year.
+Percent Exceeding English/Language Arts CRCT Standards 1-8 Beginning with school year 2007-08, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 15% exceeding standards in English/Language Arts or show progress from the preceding year.
+Percent Exceeding Math CRCT Standards 1-8 Beginning with school year 2007-08, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 15% exceeding standards in Math or show progress from the preceding year.
+Percent Exceeding Science CRCT Standards 3-8 Beginning with school year 2007-08, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 15% exceeding standards in Science or show progress from the preceding year.
+Percent Exceeding Social Studies CRCT Standards 3-8 Beginning with school year 2007-08, schools, school districts, subgroups using the safe harbor method, and the State as a whole will be required to score at or above 15% exceeding standards in Social Studies or show progress from the preceding year.